Jiaoxi, Yilan: Transportation

-Jiaoxi is served by Jiaoxi Station on the Yilan Line run by the Taiwan Railways Administration.
+Jiaoxi is served by Jiaoxi Station on the Yilan Line run by Taiwan Railway.
 Another convenient way of transportation to/from Taipei and further to Yilan City is by bus route that uses the National Freeway 5 and passes through the Snow Mountain Tunnel.
 It is operated by Kamalan Bus Inc. and Capital Star (首都之星).
 The Provincial Highway 9 also serves the township.